zhurinvlad/rails-api-test-task/README.md

 [![CircleCI](https://circleci.com/gh/akrisanov/bookshelf.svg?style=shield)](https://circleci.com/gh/akrisanov/bookshelf)

 Inspired from http://goodreads.com.
-API for managing books, authors, and personal bookshelves:
+API for managing books, authors, and personal reviews:

-* Unauthorized user (Guest) can view books, authors, reviews, users;
+* Unauthorized user (Guest) can view books, authors, reviews, and users;
 * Authorized user can add/update/delete books and authors;
 * Authorized user can create reviews on the book and update/delete only his records.
 * Authorized Admin user can manage all entities.